Classification of Zamolodchikov periodic cluster algebras: Classification of commuting Cartan matrices as admissible Dynkin biagrams

 On the other hand, the number of blue-red paths $i\rightarrow k$ will be the same as the number of red-blue paths $k\rightarrow i$, as these paths are all made up of simple edges.
 Admissibility gives

 which is a contradiction. \end{proof}

-We break up the proof of Theorem \ref{doubleBindingsThm} into two parts.
-This proof structure was adapted from Stembridge's paper \cite{stembridge}.
+We are now ready to present the proof of Theorem \ref{doubleBindingsThm}.
+We break up the proof into two parts.
+This proof structure was adapted from \cite{stembridge}.
 First, we examine admissible double bindings where $\Gamma_1\not\cong \Gamma_2$.
 Then, we classify all admissible double bindings with isomorphic components.

 \begin{lemma} If $(\Gamma, \Delta)$ is an admissible double binding such that the two components of $\Gamma$ are not isomorphic, then $(\Gamma, \Delta)$ is either $B_n\ltimes D_{n+1}$, $C_n\ltimes D_{n+1}$, $B_n\bowtie C_n$, $G_2\ltimes_{1, 2} D_4$, $B_3\bowtie_{1,2} G_2$, $C_3\bowtie_{1,2} G_2$, or $B_4\boxtimes C_4$. \end{lemma}